-1. Code of Virginia on Hazing §18.2-56.
+Code of Virginia on Hazing §18.2-56.
 Hazing unlawful; civil and criminal liability; duty of school, etc., officials; penalty.

-It shall be unlawful to haze so as to cause bodily injury, to any student at any school, college, or university.
+It shall be unlawful to haze so as to cause bodily injury, any student at any school or institution of higher education.